kazurayam/unittest-helper/docs/index.md

 I like this result.
 The test class `study.S3FindingProjectDirByClasspathTest` proved that it can find the location of the subproject’s directory is without referring to `System.getProperty("user.dir")`.

-### Introducing "Code Source Path Elements"
+### Introducing "Code Source Path Elements Under Project Directory"

-In order to explain the design of the `study.S3FindingProjectDirByClasspathTest`, I need to introduce a new terminology "Code Source Path Elements".
+In order to explain the design of the `study.S3FindingProjectDirByClasspathTest`, I need to introduce a new terminology "Code Source Path Elements Under Project Directory".
+I would use an acronym "CSPEUPD" for short when appropriate.
 Let me assume that a test class file has the actual path on my machine like this:

 `/Users/kazurayam/github/unittest-helper/preliminary-study/build/classes/java/test/study/S3FindingProjectDirByClasspathTest.class`